joaomdsc/pkg/README.rst

-Please see the documentation for this package on readthedocs.io.
+Documentation for this package can be found on https://pkg.readthedocs.io.